debops/debops/docs/pki-realms.rst

 The next step is the creation of all necessary files, like private/public keys, certificate requests, etc. At this point, if Ansible was provided with a private RSA key to use, it will copy it to the :file:`private/` directory.
-After that, all necessary files are created by the :program:`pki-realm` script on remote host.
+After that, all necessary files are created by the :program:`pki-realm` script on the remote host.
 The directory structure changes a bit:

 .. code-block:: none